Sohila-Samir/Shell_Practises/0x00-shell_basics/README.md

 ## 2-bring_me_home
 - changing directory to the user Home directory
-> note that u will need to attach the `source` keyword before the file name first in order for the script to run on the current process
+> note that u will need to attach the `source` keyword before the file name first in order for the script to run on the current proces

+## 3-listfiles
+- prints the current working directory contents in a long formats